John Gadsby (tavern keeper)

-John Gadsby (1766 – 15 May 1844) was an English tavernkeeper in Alexandria, Baltimore, and Washington, DC.
+John Gadsby (1766 – 15 May 1844) was an English tavernkeeper in Alexandria, Baltimore, and Washington, D.C.

 Early life and migration to Alexandria

 Born in 1766 in England, John Gadsby's earliest known record in the United States is in 1795.
 He traveled with his wife, Margaret Smelt, and his two daughters, Ann Sophia and Margaret Sarah, to Alexandria, Virginia, then a major shipping port.

 His first establishment was at the Union Tavern and Coffee House in Alexandria, a subscription coffee house that catered to business men in the middle and upper classes.

 City Hotel

-On October 6, 1796 Gadsby leased the City Hotel from John Wise, now the site of Gadsby's Tavern Museum in Alexandria.
+On October 6, 1796, Gadsby leased the City Hotel from John Wise, now the site of Gadsby's Tavern Museum in Alexandria.
 The tavern quickly became the center for community events, from the George Washington birthnight ball to dancing assemblies to meetings of local clubs, particularly the Alexandria Jockey Club of which Gadsby was a benefactor.
 He made money renting his carriages and investing in a stagecoach line.

 When he renegotiated his lease, Gadsby's property and possessions totaled $22,441.
 His most valuable "possessions" were the enslaved African-Americans who comprised the majority of his staff.

 By 1805, Gadsby's first wife Margaret had died, and he married Peggy McLaughlin of Georgetown.
 He then quickly married off his daughters.
 First, Margaret Sarah Gadsby was married to Charles Thomas Chapman in 1807, and the couple had a son, John Gadsby Chapman, by 1808.
 In July of that year Ann Sophia Gadsby married Augustine Newton.

 Though at that point Gadsby still had eight years remaining on his lease with John Wise, he abruptly sold it and moved to Baltimore, possibly for economic opportunity.